Thursday, October 17, 2024

 A new found solution springs up.

-Then if we have few others with equal interest and talent get involved in the same problem we get endless stream of solutions which we have never thought of because of the redundant past experience.
+Then if we have few others with equal interest and talent get involved in the same problem, we get endless stream of solutions which we have never thought of because of the redundant past experiences.

 We call it brain storming and it really works.